hissingshark/emulationstation-vero4k/README.md

 `./emulationstation`

-Configuration is largely beyond the scope of this Readme
+Configuration is largely beyond the scope of this Readme.
 Google and YouTube are your friends.

 https://retropie.org.uk/docs/